| title | author | date | output | editor_options | contributors | |||||||||||||||

 - Create a file named

-in the root directory of this project, and add the following line to it:JIRA_API_KEY=<token value>
+.envin the root directory of this project, and add the following line to it:JIRA_API_KEY=<token value> - Pass the token value to the Python scripts when prompted

 - Set the environment variable

-We use the subfolder jira_exports
+- We use the subfolder

 - The